SesifredoDev/TheKingdomOfBatavia/README.md

 ## Getting Started

 Navigate through three Main sections
-- [[The-Atlas-Anderi]]   - Where all the Player Characters can be found
+- [[The Atlas Anderi]]   - Where all the Player Characters can be found
 - [[Kingdom of Batavia]] - Where locations and similar information can be found
 - [[Abyss]] - To navigate through the plotting and connected factions.